MicrosoftDocs/nav-content/README.md

 The *live* branch contains content for Dynamics NAV 2018.
 If you want source files for Dynamics NAV 2017, see the *Release* tab.

 We welcome contributions submitted through pull requests.

-If you have any questions, please contact the Dynamics NAV User Assistance (UA) team at nav-olh@microsoft.com.
+## Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Getting Started
 1. Fork this repo